Sustain / Sustainable Farming Campaign / Agricultural policy and trade

-But what will be recognised as a ‘public good’?
-Specifically, the Sustain alliance would like to see public investment supporting:
+What will be recognised as a public good?
+And how would the Sustain alliance like to see public money invested into agriculture?

 Sustain is working with others, such as Greener UK and Wildlife and Countryside Link, to help secure environmental and biodiversity measures as a vital part of the basket of public goods to be provided by farmers and land managers, supported with public money.